 Our favorite Sunday activity in the fall doesn’t have anything to do with tailgating and pigskins.
 Instead, it has everything to do with cranking up the oven and slow roasting a plump whole chicken stuffed with herbovacious goodies.

 And even though it’s now only early August, I am totally craving cozy sweaters and roast chickens.
 So lucky for me, our local grocery store sells rotisserie chickens all year-round for just $5 on Fridays.
 Five bucks!

 You can’t even buy a whole raw chicken for five bucks and we don’t have to heat up the kitchen for a quick dinner!

-The crunchy-soft contrasting textures of the thinly sliced red cabbage and the chicken and flour tortillas is really what makes these tacos so crave-worthy (aside from the creamy dressing, of course) and the cabbage has such a mild flavor when eaten raw that I strongly encourage all the skeptics out there to give it a chance.
+The crunchy-soft contrasting textures of the thinly sliced red cabbage and the chicken and flour tortillas is really what makes these tacos so crave-worthy (aside from the creamy dressing, of course) and the cabbage has such a mild flavor when eaten raw that I strongly encourage all the cabbage slaw skeptics out there to give this recipe a chance.

-What about the rest of the chicken, you ask?
+What about using the rest of the chicken, you ask?